These 13 Filipino English Words Don't Mean What You Think

 Usage example: "I couldn't tell what they were speaking, but it wasn't Tagalog, so probably a dialect."

 (This one is a little touchy, but interesting.
-Years ago, the committee that standardizes the Filipino language decided to call the country’s other languages “dialects.”
-They’re actually separate languages, period, but the committee implied that they’re just non-standard—and therefore less prestigious—variants of Tagalog.
-Needless to say, that’s offensive to the tens of millions of non-Tagalog people in the Philippines.
-Calling standardized Tagalog “Filipino” is likewise controversial, especially farther from Metro Manila.
-That’s a topic for a different day, but it’s a great example of how seemingly dry, technical terms can have striking implications when misused.)
+Years ago, the committee that standardizes the Filipino language decided to call the country's other languages "dialects."
+They're actually separate languages, period, but the committee implied that they're just non-standard—and therefore less prestigious—variants of Tagalog.
+Needless to say, that's offensive to the tens of millions of non-Tagalog people in the Philippines.
+Calling standardized Tagalog "Filipino" is likewise controversial, especially farther from Metro Manila.
+That's a topic for a different day, but it's a great example of how seemingly dry, technicaly terms can have striking implications when misused.)

 6. "Fixer"